-The Courts will be closed for Christmas Day on Wednesday, December 25, 2019.
+The Courts will be closed for Memorial Day on Monday, May 25, 2020.

 Due to the rapidly changing nature of the Court’s information on the internet pages, the Benton and Franklin Counties Superior Courts cannot insure 100% accuracy.
 The data and links are provided for informational purposes only and may not have been updated on the date you view it.
 The Courts assume no liability for any legal consequences arising out of any information on these pages.